 Being a loose adaptation of Hans Christian Andersen’s fairy tale, it might be reasonable to ask why we’re comparing The Creature Walks Among Us to The Lure, and not simply the original story.
 After all, in Andersen’s tale, the titular mermaid still changes herself for the sake of an unworthy prince.
 However, it is their visual parallels of a clinical transformation, their genre congruence, and the placement of their narratives within modern civilisation that allow for comparison between these films.

 In The Creature Walks Among Us, the Gill Man is changed to such an extent that he is less monstrous and more humanoid in appearance.
 And yet, he remains caged.
-Barton has taken him from his home, burned him, and changed him – all in service of some great (read: immoral) scientific achievement.
-They have dressed him in the vestiges of humankind, but he is still caged because he remains animal to them.
+Barton has taken him from his home, burned him, and changed him – all in service of some great (read: immoral) scientific achievement – but he remains animal to Barton.
 In The Lure, Silver is smitten with Mietek, despite him using the word “animal” to describe her.
 From their first interaction, he has decided the dynamics of their relationship – that he considers her as monstrous, as a beast.
 So, despite the fact that it appears to be her choice to have her tail removed, it is arguably forced upon her because he has implicitly told her that she must lose it.
 If she wishes to meet his love, she must destroy a part of herself.
+But, like the Gill Man, it is still not enough.

 In The Lure, after Silver has lost both her tail and her voice, Mietek is revolted by her when they attempt to have sex.
 They come close before he pulls away, his groin and stomach covered in blood from her still-healing surgery scars.
 The look on his face registers disgust.
 Although she has gone through this painful transformation which has robbed her of her very voice – the symbolism of which is immense – he simply doesn’t care.
 He moves on and finds another woman.
 Silver is still that grotesque fish to him.
 An animal.
 Forced mutilation has wrought destruction of self, and for what?

-As pointed out by Steve Kronenberg in his essay on The Creature Walks Among Us (as part of Tom Weaver’s excellent The Creature Chronicles: Exploring the Black Lagoon Trilogy), once the Gill Man has been changed, it results in, “an even uglier, more monstrous appearance” What’s interesting is that as the Creature physically looks closer to humanity, he almost seems more grotesque to us.
-His proximity to mankind alarms us, perhaps because his torment becomes harder to distinguish from that committed against a person – torment that we would consider wrong.
+As pointed out by Steve Kronenberg in his essay on The Creature Walks Among Us (as part of Tom Weaver’s excellent The Creature Chronicles: Exploring the Black Lagoon Trilogy), once the Gill Man has been changed, it results in, “an even uglier, more monstrous appearance”.
+What’s interesting is that as the Creature physically looks closer to humanity, he almost seems more grotesque to us.
+His proximity to mankind alarms us, perhaps because the torment he bears becomes harder to distinguish from that committed against a person – torment that we would consider wrong.

 This is also front and centre in The Lure.
 Even though Mietek calls Silver an animal, it is not until she has gone through her transformation that we see the frightened register of disgust when they attempt sex.
-Now that she is physically like him, his interest is gone.
+Now that she is physically like him, his interest is gone, and he’s repulsed.
 She can be tossed aside like any other woman.
-Furthermore, the image of a man disgusted at blood during sexual activity with a cisgender woman echoes the immature and repulsed misogynist response to menstruation – another manner in which she (as a woman) can be othered.
+Furthermore, the image of a man disgusted at blood during sexual activity with a woman echoes the immature and repulsed misogynist response to menstruation – another manner in which she can be othered.

 It is not simply that the Gill Man and Silver are forcibly brought closer to humankind and are still treated as Other, it is their very closeness to humanity that repulses the characters around them.
 An unspoken boundary between Us and Them has been broken, and it is hideous even to those who actively worked to break it (Barton and Mietek).

 Indeed, for Barton, power over the Gill Man is also tied with the control he holds (or thinks he holds) over his wife, Marcia (Leigh Snowden).
-Later in the film, Rex Reason’s Dr. Morgan (who is somewhat more sympathetic to the Creature’s plight) talks with Barton about the Gill Man’s changed demeanour.
-After his transformation, the Gill Man seems less aggressive and more curious about the world around him.
+Later in the film, Rex Reason’s Dr. Morgan (who is somewhat more sympathetic to the Creature’s plight) talks with Barton about the Gill Man’s changed demeanour; he seems less aggressive and more curious about the world around him after his transformation.
 Is this a response to better treatment or simply his changing biology?
-Through Barton’s words, we see his paranoia emerge as he rants about fidelity and betrayal.
+Through Barton’s words, we see his paranoia emerge as he rants to Dr. Morgan about fidelity and betrayal.
 Here is a man so fearful of losing that which he considers his (Marcia), that he pushes harder to control that which he believes is in his grasp (the Gill Man).
-His speech about mankind’s future is just spiel, but the control he exerts over the Gill Man is also a reaction to the power he fears he’s losing over his wife.
+The control he exerts over the Gill Man is a reaction to the power he fears he’s losing over his wife.

-This chimes with The Lure in the power exerted by Mietek over Silver.
-All that she goes through, and all that she destroys about herself, is akin to a minor interest for Mietek – as demonstrated by the ease with which he moves on.
-It is a question of who has power, and it is not her.
+This is similar to how power is exerted in The Lure.
+All that Silver goes through, and all that she destroys about herself, is akin to a minor interest for Mietek – as demonstrated by the ease with which he moves on.
+Barton’s grasp on the Gill Man is a surrogate for his wife, reducing the Creature’s forced transformation to a tool of artificial interpersonal control – just as Mietek’s fleeting interest determines Silver’s real and painful self destruction.
+It is a question of who has power, and it is not Silver nor the Gill Man.

 The ways in which both films end also reinforce their parallels.
 At the end of The Lure, Silver lets herself die.
 She is still so attached to the idea of being loved and held by Mietek – a very human desire – that she lets herself perish.
-She knows what he has put her through, but she remains in his arms as she vanishes.
+She knows all the awful things he has put her through, but she remains in his arms as she vanishes.

 The ending of The Creature Walks Among Us is similarly harrowing.
 Earlier in the film, not long after his transformation, the Gill Man dives back into the water to escape.
 Dr. Morgan points out that, “he’ll die in the water!
 He’ll use his lungs and he’ll drown!” and indeed the Gill Man nearly does.
 At the film’s end, the Creature staggers towards a beach.
 He looks out at the sea, at the water to which he can never return.
 He stumbles toward the ocean and the screen fades to black.
 We know what will happen.
 We know he will drown.
 He knows.